10 Possible Benefits of Obtaining a Personal Loan

 2. Lower interest rates

 Personal loan interest rates are typically lower than other alternatives, especially credit card interest rates.
-For example, unsecured personal loan rates can be as low as 2.99%, though most average around 5% or 6% for well-qualified borrowers.
-On the other hand, many credit card interest rates range between 15% and 25%.
+For example, unsecured personal loan rates can be as low as 7.99%, though most average around 10% or 11% for well-qualified borrowers.
+On the other hand, credit card interest rates average 24% APR.
 For most borrowers, the higher your credit score, the lower the interest rate you’ll qualify for.

 3. No collateral required

 Most personal loans are unsecured, meaning you do not need to have assets to use as collateral.
+This is unlike mortgage loans or auto loans where your home or vehicle secures the loan, respectively.
 If you default on a secured loan, you risk losing those assets.
-If you risk defaulting on an unsecured loan, you could be sent to a collections agency and your credit score may suffer, but you won’t lose that collateral.
+If you risk defaulting on an unsecured loan, you could be sent to a collections agency and your credit score may suffer, but you won’t lose collateral.

 4. Easier to track and manage

-When you have a personal loan, it will be funded in one lump sum, and you’ll have a fixed monthly payment each month to pay it back.
-This makes it easier to manage, especially compared to having multiple credit cards with different spending limits, interest rates, payment dates, companies, etc. This makes it easier to know how much of a loan to take out and how much you’ll owe each month.
+Personal loans are funded in one lump sum and have a fixed monthly payment.
+This makes it easier to manage, especially compared to having multiple credit cards with different spending limits, interest rates, payment dates, companies, etc. This can also make it easier to budget each month, knowing exactly how much you’ll owe and when.

 5. Predictable repayment schedule

-Personal loans come with fixed interest rates and fixed repayment terms.
-This means you’ll owe your payment on the same day each month, and it will be the same amount for the lifetime of the loan.
+Personal loans usually come with fixed interest rates and fixed repayment terms.
+This means you’ll typically owe the same amount on the same day each month for the lifetime of the loan.
 You’ll also be able to easily calculate how much you’ll end up owing in interest, and when the loan will be completely repaid.

 This is different from revolving lines of credit, like credit cards.
 While your payment due date is the same each month, your minimum monthly payment can vary and how much you owe in interest is subject to change depending on your outstanding balance.